 2.4 Product Use and Handling.

 (a) The Stored Doses are being provided to PA solely for use in the Territory and shall be administered solely to Territory Residents.
 PA shall not transfer any of the Stored Doses outside of the Territory for any reason or administer the Stored Doses within the Territory to anyone other than Territory Residents.
-[On the first Friday occurring after the first delivery of any portion of the Stored Doses to PA pursuant to this Agreement, and each Friday thereafter, the PA will report to Israel in writing the number of Stored Doses administered both on a weekly basis and in the aggregate and provide written evidence reflecting that the Stored Doses were administered solely within the Territory to Territory Residents.
-For the avoidance of doubt, such report shall not include the name of any Territory Resident.]
+Israel, in its sole discretion, shall have the right to require any information or document required to ensure compliance with territory restrictions.

 (b) In addition to all obligations of PA pursuant to Section 2.3 of this Agreement, upon delivery of Stored Doses to PA, PA shall store and handle the Stored Doses in the manner set forth in the PA-Pfizer Agreement and in strict compliance with the instructions provided by Pfizer to ensure stability and integrity of the Stored Doses and shall comply with any additional registrations, approvals, waivers, storage, transport and product acceptance requirements set forth in the PA-Pfizer, to the satisfaction of Pfizer in its sole discretion.
 PA shall be solely responsible and liable for the proper storage, handling, distribution, transportation, administration, use and disposal of the Stored Doses following delivery of the Stored Doses to PA.